 2026 Festival

 The Board of the Arizona Bach Festival is excited to present the details of our 17th annual festival!
-Whether or not you attend the concerts in person, we also offer a Video Package of recordings on YouTube of all four Festival concerts!
+Visit our Tickets and Subscriptions page, or click on any of the concert titles below to buy tickets to that concert right now.
+Whether or not you attend the concerts in person, we also offer high-quality video recordings on YouTube of all four Festival concerts!
 Watch our Facebook page for updates and be sure that you’re subscribed to our email list to receive our important festival news!

 Jonathan Swartz, violin leads the Festival Orchestra